scionproto-contrib/jpan/README.md

   supported.
 - `ScionSocketAddress` is an `InetSocketAddress` with the IP of a Scion enabled endhost.
   A `ScionSocketAddress` also has the ISD/AS code of that endhost and a path to the that endhost.
-- `Path` A `Path` contains a route to a destination ("raw path") plus the full destination, i.e. IP-address and port.
+- `Path` objects contain a route to a destination ("raw path") plus the full destination, i.e. SCION-enabled IP address and port.
   - If the path was created by the `ScionService` then it has `PathMetadata` with meta information (bandwidth, geo info, etc).
   - A path returned by `receive()` (as part of a `ScionSocketAddress`) has no meta information.